Open Source

 People who develop these projects usually do so in their own free time and out of their own pockets.

-Most of us have to get a job to support ourselves and our families.
+Most people have to get a job to support themselves and their families.

 This leads to less free time and mental resources being available for side projects.